dynobase-icon

 What is DynamoDB TTL?

-DynamoDB allows you to specify a time-to-live timestamp attribute in an epoch timestamp format to define when the item is no longer needed.
-This attribute will tell DynamoDB to remove items whose TTL attribute is later than current time.
+DynamoDB allows you to specify a time-to-live (TTL) timestamp attribute in an epoch timestamp format to define when the item is no longer needed.
+This attribute will tell DynamoDB to remove items whose TTL attribute is earlier than the current time.

-Time-to-live mechanism is super useful for removing temporary items such as session data - we don't want to store invalidated sessions in the store because they not only doesn't matter to us, they are also consuming storage which incurs costs (DynamoDB is also priced by the amount of data we're storing).
+The time-to-live mechanism is extremely useful for removing temporary items such as session data.
+We don't want to store invalidated sessions in the store because they not only don't matter to us, but they are also consuming storage which incurs costs (DynamoDB is also priced by the amount of data we're storing).

 Setting up TTL